atomiks/tippyjs-react/README.md

 For details on styling the arrow from scratch,
 [take a look at the Popper tutorial](https://popper.js.org/docs/v2/tutorial/#arrow).

+#### Note on Headless Tippy in React

+The root popper node is abstracted away and gets styled/mutated by Tippy internally, so Headless Tippy in React is partially headless.
+This ensures it works correctly with minimal effort on your behalf to render.

+When rendering an element with the `render` prop, you're rendering the inner box element that the root popper node wraps, which is what gets styled and animated.
+For advanced cases, you can access the parent popper node as `instance.popper` in the `onCreate` lifecycle hook.

 ### Component children

 If you want to use a component element as a child, ensure you forward the ref to